Learn how to get started with EJBCA Community as a Docker container.

 Step 1 - Install Docker

-• To install docker, use the following command:
+• To install Docker runtime, in your terminal, run the following command:

 $ sudo snap install docker